Serverless-Vienna/Comments-Showcase/README.md

 ### Aws cli setup

-If you haven't done already, then install and configure your [aws cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) before the next step.
+If you haven't done already, then [install](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) your AWS CLI (command line interface) before the next step.
+You probably have to create an user (AWS > IAM) and extract the required key and secret from the Users > Security Credentials page.

 ### DynamoDB, Functions, Roles, and Policies
 For the first basic setup the latest version of [Serverless Framework](https://github.com/serverless/serverless) is required: